lhypds/adb-auto-connect/README.md

 How to use
 ----------

-1. connect all your Android device to PC
+1. Connect all your Android device to PC with cable
+2. Connect them to WIFI local network
-2. run script with powershell
+3. Run script with powershell
-3. You're set to free.
+4. You're set to free